BASED VIRTUAL THERAPY

-I’m Chris, a qualified and experienced, fully registered BACP psychotherapist and counsellor.
-The decision to seek therapy often comes at a point in life when you’re wanting to create change.
+I’m Chris, a qualified and experienced psychotherapist and counsellor and, Registered Member of the BACP.
+The decision to seek therapy often comes at a point in your life when you’re wanting to create change on some level.
 I understand how daunting it can be to reach out and make contact, which is why I offer a space that is non-judgemental, interactive, and confidential.
-It’s a space for you to discuss whatever is on you mind.
+It’s a space for you to discuss freely whatever is on you mind.

 MSc in Psychodynamic Counselling and Psychotherapy

 Diploma in Psychology

 MBACP - Registered member of the BACP

 My clinical training took place at Birkbeck College, University of London, where I graduated with an MSc in Psychodynamic Counselling and Psychotherapy.
 I have also completed a Diploma in Psychology from The Open University.